Key Takeaways

 What Is the Sarbanes-Oxley Act (SOX)

-The Sarbanes-Oxley Act is a 2002 United States federal act which protects investors from fraudulent financial reporting.
+The Sarbanes-Oxley Act is a 2002 United States federal act that protects investors from fraudulent financial reporting.

 It’s more commonly known as SOX and was created due to a series of corporate fraud scandals that shocked the U.S. at the time.
 The biggest for sure was the Enron scandal, which led to the bankruptcy of the Enron Corporation, an energy giant from Texas.